learn-academy-2021-alpha/week-5-assessment-stephbegle/interview-questions.md

     3. Rakefile - automate tests, generate code, and perform other tasks using the 'rake' program
     4. executable file in 'bin' directory which gets loaded into the users path when the gem is installed
-    5. readme - the documentation for the gem (RDoc documentation or YARD documentations)
+    5. readme - the documentation for the gem (RDoc documentation or YARD documentations) Rails is a collection of 8 or 9 gems that allows the file structure of rails to be built.
+A bunch of dependencies that allow rails apps to run.
+Similarly to react having a bunch of node modules strung together by yarn (or npm).

-    https://guides.rubygems.org/what-is-a-gem/
+    Lecture: 3/10 - Intro to Ruby on Rails (Sarah) https://guides.rubygems.org/what-is-a-gem/

 7. What are primary keys?
 Why are they important?